sam-amirpoor/worldwise/README.md

 <br />

-5. Open user browser and enter `http://localhost:5173`
+5. Open your browser and enter `http://localhost:5173`

 <br />